Wood chip project has been completed

 Preparing for your new roof | Door notification

 • REPLACEMENT SCHEDULE: The following is the tentative order of roof replacement.
 Weather, crew availability, material delivery, and other factors may alter the schedule.
-Owners will be notified several days before hand of material delivery and/or work beginning on their home.
+Owners will be notified several days in advance of material delivery and/or work beginning on their home.

 1. 3211/3213/3215 (DONE, 5/27),